jason-roberts/InvestFunctionApp/README.md

 # InvestFunctionApp

-This is a demo repository to accompany the series of blog post at http://dontcodetired.com/blog
+This is a demo repository to accompany the series of blog posts at http://dontcodetired.com/blog/?tag=funcpipeseries